Yuri05/TestCreateReports/README.md

 - __Workflow name__: Path of workflow R script that creates the function to run the qualification if not default.
 > [!TIP]
 > Leave blank cell if default path, `Qualification/workflow.R`, is used (this path is case insensitive).
-- __Folder name__: Name of exported folder within [OSP-Qualification-Reports](https://github.com/Open-Systems-Pharmacology/OSP-Qualification-Reports) repository, e.g. `Qualification-CKD` for [OSP-Qualification-Reports/Qualification-CKD](https://github.com/Open-Systems-Pharmacology/OSP-Qualification-Reports/tree/master/Qualification-CKD)
+- __Folder name__: Name of the target folder where the qualification report should be created.

 ## Tools